Pixboost/website-hugo-theme/site/content/terms-of-service/index.md

 ## Information about the Service

-1. Main purpose of the Service is to deliver a 24/7 robust and reliable image processing tool that transforms images and delivers them through a Content Delivery Network (CDN) to the Users’ Websites.
+1. The main purpose of the Service is to deliver a 24/7 robust and reliable image processing tool that transforms images and delivers them through a Content Delivery Network (CDN) to the Users’ Websites.

 2. Pixboost is located at [pixboost.com](https://pixboost.com).

-3. Pixboost is operated by Australian company "IT Solutions Lab Pty Ltd.", ABN: 566 305 839 58, ACN: 624 271 950.
+3. Pixboost is operated by the Australian company "IT Solutions Lab Pty Ltd.", ABN: 566 305 839 58, ACN: 624 271 950.

 4. From time to time Pixboost may modify, enhance, upgrade its functionality.
 We may notify you about changes by email.
-Also we may add and offer additional features both free-of-charge or subject to additional fees, which may be governed by this document or different Terms of Service.
+Also, we may add and offer additional features both free-of-charge or subject to additional fees, which may be governed by this document or different Terms of Service.